 France

-In response to criticism about the lack of available software, the magazine Votre Ordinateur estimated that there would have been around fifty software cassettes available there as of early 1984.[16]
+There were complaints about the lack of software availability for the PHC-25.[16][17]
+(In response to one of these, the magazine Votre Ordinateur estimated that there would have been around fifty software cassettes available in France circa early 1984.)[17]

 The PHC-25 was used for some educational courses in France.[18][19]